-Proactive outreach and a holistic assessment of overall emotional health is critically important to identifying those at increased risk during this crisis.
+Proactive outreach and a holistic assessment of overall emotional health are critically important to identify those at increased risk during this crisis.
 Offering an option for confidential assessment and connection to care and resources addresses the underlying problem of undiagnosed or undertreated mental health conditions, as well as the new situation of added stress from COVID-19 and its ripple effects.

 You have an opportunity to empower and motivate your workforce by proactively supporting them in a time when they need it most.
 Giving them the tools and resources they need to take charge of their emotional health creates lasting positive impact for both the individual and the business overall.

 Ready to learn more?
 Request a demo of the Emvitals platform and discover how it can help support workers during the COVID-19 crisis and beyond.